 - Gender diversity program design: Share best practices and avoid common pitfalls for gender diversity programs and initiatives.

-If your organization is particularly interested in one of these programs and would like to discuss sponsoring or partnering with the Ada Initiative to raise its priority, please contact us at email@example.com.
+If your organization is particularly interested in one of these programs and would like to discuss sponsoring or partnering with the Ada Initiative to work on it, please contact us at email@example.com.